singulatron/superplatform/docs-source/docs/running/backend-environment-variables.md

 ## `SINGULATRON_LLM_HOST`

-**This flag is usually not needed as Singulatron gets the IP of the Docker bridge.**
+**This flag is typically unnecessary since Singulatron retrieves the IP of the Docker bridge.
+Use it only as a corrective action.**

 When Singulatron is running in a container, it needs to know how to address its siblings (other containers it started):